janmarczak/MSc-Project/README.md

 - The Ham10000 dataset, which contains patient information, can be accessed at https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T.

+### Data Splits
+- Our training splits (csv files) for all original/fair/unfair data compositions are present under `framework/data' folder.

 ## Code

 For running the code, we recommend setting up a dedicated Python environment.